 Pitons – Two twin volcanic mountains next to each other beside the town of Soufrière

-Soufrière – A small town next to the Pitons whose name means sulfur in French due to the fact there are several sulfur/mineral baths nearby.
+Soufrière – A small town next to the Pitons whose name means sulphur in French due to the fact there are several sulphur/mineral baths nearby.

-Canaries – A friendly tiny fishing village with colorful houses and boats, that offers a great view of the ocean.
+Canaries – A friendly tiny fishing village with colourful houses and boats, that offers a great view of the ocean.

-Exploring the capital I found myself wondering onto the campus of the University of the West Indies which has a breathtaking view of the lush landscape surrounding the city.
+Exploring the capital I found myself wandering onto the campus of the University of the West Indies which has a breathtaking view of the lush landscape surrounding the city.